Learning Agile Swimming: An End-to-End Approach without CPGs: Introduction

 \section{Introduction}

-The pursuit of agile and efficient underwater robots has garnered significant attention \cite{katzschmann2018exploration,zhong2021tunable,sun2022recent} in recent years, driven by applications ranging from environmental monitoring \cite{sun2022recent} to underwater exploration \cite{katzschmann2018exploration}.
-Among the various Autonomous Underwater Vehicles (AUVs), robotic fish, thanks to their bio-mimetic appearance and structure, have emerged as a promising solution to numerous challenges that conventional AUVs struggled to address \cite{raj2016fish}, for instance, approaching aquatic life without disturbing them or their natural environment \cite{katzschmann2018exploration}.
-Additional advantages of fish-like AUVs includes low noise emissions \cite{zhang2022simulation}, and more importantly, the potential for high efficiency and maneuverability due to their unique propulsion mechanisms \cite{zhong2023general}.
-However, despite the recent development of numerous robotic fish prototypes \cite{streitlien1996efficient,ijspeert2007swimming,yu2015coordination}, their widespread deployment across various underwater applications has not been realized as anticipated by the research community.
-This unfortunate shortfall primarily arises from the lack of a simple and efficient approach to develop the motion controllers that fully harness the capabilities of robotic fish to achieve agile swimming.
+\IEEEPARstart{T}{he} pursuit of agile and efficient underwater robots has garnered significant attention \cite{katzschmann2018exploration,zhong2021tunable,sun2022recent} in recent years, as driven by the applications ranging from environmental monitoring \cite{sun2022recent} to underwater exploration \cite{katzschmann2018exploration}.
+Among the various Autonomous Underwater Vehicles (AUVs), robotic fish, thanks to their bio-mimetic appearance and structure, has emerged as a promising solution to numerous challenges that conventional AUVs struggled to address \cite{raj2016fish}, for instance, approaching aquatic life without disturbing them or their natural environment \cite{katzschmann2018exploration}.
+Additional advantages of fish-like AUVs include low noise emissions \cite{zhang2022simulation}, and more importantly, the potential for high efficiency and maneuverability due to their unique propulsion mechanisms \cite{raj2016fish}.
+However, despite the recent development of numerous robotic fish prototypes \cite{zhang2022simulation,yan2020efficient,mamakoukas2021derivative}, their widespread deployment across various underwater applications has yet not been realized as anticipated by the research community.
+This unfortunate shortfall primarily arises from the lack of a simple and efficient approach to developing the motion controllers that fully harness the capabilities of robotic fish to achieve agile swimming.